nearform/openshift-ansible/reference-architecture/vmware-ansible/README.md

 ```

 ### VMware Template Name
-`vcenter_template_name` is the VMware template name.
-The template should be configured with open-vm-tools installed on RHEL 7.4.
+The variable `vcenter_template_name` is the VMware template name it should have RHEL 7.4 installed with the open-vm-tools package.

 ### New VMware Environment (Greenfield)
-When installing all components into your VMware environment perform the following.
-This will create the haproxy, the nfs server for the registry, and all the production OpenShift VMs.
+When configuring a Greednfield cluster the following components are installed by default:

+- HAproxy VM
+- NFS VM for registry
+- 3 Master OpenShift VMs
+- 3 Infrastructure OpenShift VMs
+- 3 Application nodes OpenShift VMs

 ```bash
 $ cd ~/git/openshift-ansible-contrib/reference-architecture/vmware-ansible/